nandhini26/Predictive_modelling_Formula_one_race/README.md

 The Marina Bay Street Circuit, also known as the “Singapore Street Circuit” is a street circuit around Singapore’s Marina Bay, which has been hosting the Singapore Grand Prix every year since 2008.
 Due to Singapore’s yearly high temperatures, its humidity, and the uneven nature of the street track and the heavy braking zones, the Singapore Circuit represents a physical challenge for both the drivers and cars and it is probably the most demanding race on the F1 calendar.
 Moreover, it is the longest race of Formula One Grand Prix season, taking up to two hours to complete.

+Part-1:

-The objective of this project is to find the potential drivers for the upcoming Singapore F1 season.
+The objective of this part of this project is to find the potential drivers for the upcoming Singapore F1 season.

 Key Technologies Used: